sdtemple/isweep/docs/source/usage.rst

 You should always run the workflows on cluster nodes with ``nohup snakemake [...] --cluster "sbatch [...]" &`` to manage submissions in the background.

+The penultimate rule of all workflows is to copy the YAML parameters file to your analysis folder, supporting reproducibility and logging.

 I regularly use these ``snakemake`` options:

 * ``-s``: point to the right Snakefile